-The Society’s ALM Collection emphasis is historical and scholarly information about the physician assistant profession.
-Subject areas include but are not limited to: development of the profession, professional organizations, educational programs/models, credentialing (i.e. accreditation, certification, and licensing), professional development, events and people.
-For a more detailed breakdown of these subject areas, refer to themes for collection at AppendixthemesCL.pdf.
+The Society ALM Collection’s emphasis is historical and scholarly information about the physician assistant profession.
+Subject areas include but are not limited to: development of the profession, national professional organizations, early educational programs/models, credentialing (i.e. accreditation, certification, and licensing), professional development, key events of the profession and people.

 Limitations on Acquisitions

 Acquisitions of materials will take into account the mandates and policies of other (archival) institutions, the resources required to gain intellectual and physical control over the materials in a reasonable period of time, the legal rights of the donor to gift the materials, the extent and terms of any restrictions, the material’s relationship to the strengths and weaknesses of the existing collection, the availability of suitable storage facilities, and the physical condition of the materials.
 Due to the infeasibility of collecting all materials relating to the PA profession, as well as the undesirability of duplicating existing collections, administrative records of PA programs, PA professional organizations and International PA organizations are not subject for inclusion in this collection.
 Please contact our staff should you need clarification about the scope of acquisitions.

 *Under no circumstance can the PA History Society accept any item that contains mold.

 *The PA History Society has the right to deny acceptance of any item at their discretion.

 English is the preferred language of the PA History Collection.